Connor-Kerwin/AnvilX/README.md

 | Optional              | Whether the dependency is optional.
 When false, an exception will be thrown if the dependency cannot be found | False                |
 | Resolve As            | The type to resolve the dependency as.
 Use this to specify a unique interface to resolve as.                  | The type             |

-An example of some self-documented, generated code is shown below.
+An example of some generated code is shown below.

 ```c#